 E-2 Treaty Investor Visa requires payment of a

-Machine Readable Visa (MRV) fee, currently US $315.
+Machine Readable Visa (MRV) fee, currently U.S. $315.
 This fee applies to all applicants and must be paid before scheduling a visa interview.

 For